Applications due Dec. 1

 - Include a description of the methodologies and key personnel

-- Include a brief justification of the need for Keck support
+- Must include a brief justification of the need for Keck support

-- Competitive proposals will provide evidence that the proposed research is a poor fit for federal funding opportunities, i.e. reviewer comments or program officer discussion
+- Concept papers should provide evidence that the proposed research is a poor fit for federal funding, i.e. summary of reviewer comments or program officer discussion

 - Include an estimated budget broken down, if possible, by major areas, e.g., personnel, equipment, consumable supplies, etc. (budgets can be rough approximations at this stage)